-Principle 13 - The Company should establish an internal audit function that is independent of the activities it audits.
+Principle 13 - The Company should establish an effective internal audit function that is adequately resourced and independent of the activities it audits.

 The IA function is outsourced to Ernst & Young Advisory Pte Ltd, who reports directly to the AC.
+The AC reviews at least annually, the adequacy and effectiveness of the outsourced internal audit function.